Skip to main content

 Definition

-A user-experience metrics framework from Google that measures five dimensions: Happiness, Engagement, Adoption, Retention, and Task success.
+A user-experience metrics framework from Google.
+Introduced by Kerry Rodden, Hilary Hutchinson, and Xin Fu in their 2010 paper.
+That measures five dimensions: Happiness, Engagement, Adoption, Retention, and Task success.
 For each dimension, teams define Goals, Signals, and Metrics.
-PMs use HEART to establish a balanced scorecard of UX quality that goes beyond a single vanity metric.
+PMs use HEART to establish a balanced scorecard of UX quality that goes beyond a single vanity metric like NPS.
+Teams often pair HEART with the AARRR pirate metrics funnel: AARRR tracks business-level health while HEART zooms into user-experience quality at each stage.
+The Product Analytics Handbook covers how to select and combine metric frameworks for different product contexts.

 Why It Matters for Product Managers